-Regional co-operation on climate change and security – insights from South-Eastern Europe, South Caucasus and Central Asia
+Regional Resilience: Examples of Climate-Security Cooperation from South-Eastern Europe, South Caucasus and Central Asia

 When: 11 October, 15:25 – 16:25